webmproject/WebPShop/README.md

 *   Update Photoshop to the latest version.
 *   Double-check that the plug-in binaries match the Operating System and the architecture.
-*   The plug-in should be listed in the "Help > About Plug-In" submenu if it is found by Photoshop.
+*   The plug-in should be listed in the "Help > About Plugins" submenu if it is found by Photoshop.
 *   If it is undetected, disable any antivirus program or allow the plug-in execution (including in MacOS and Windows built-in protections).
-*   If it is still undetected, try each of these folders (Windows paths):
+*   If it is still undetected, try each of these folders.
+Windows paths:

         C:\Program Files\Common Files\Adobe\Plug-Ins\CC
         C:\Program Files\Common Files\Adobe\Plug-Ins\CC\File Formats
         C:\Program Files\Adobe\Adobe Photoshop 2022\Plug-ins

+    MacOS paths:

+        /Library/Application Support/Adobe/Plug-Ins/CC
+		Applications/Adobe Photoshop/Plug-ins/

 *   If it is still undetected, remove all plug-ins from all folders and copy WebPShop in only one of these folders, in case there is a plug-in conflict.
     Restart the computer and/or Photoshop.
-*   If it is detected but there is no WebP entry in the Save menu, check that WebP files can be at least opened (find one online such as this one: https://www.gstatic.com/webp/gallery/4.sm.webp).
-The issue might come from unsupported encoding settings, see the limitations above.

 If the issue still occurs, check https://github.com/webmproject/WebPShop/issues to see if it is already mentioned or open a new bug report otherwise.